-Role Title: Chief Superintendent

-Rank/Grade: Chief Superintendent

-Reporting to: Assistant Chief Constable

-Main purpose of the role: Chief Superintendents lead multiple large and/or complex areas of command within forces and across collaborations, strategic alliances and partnerships, carrying responsibility for all activities in their area, often acting as part of the Chief Officer Team.
-They also carry responsibility for strategic and/or policy lead for one or more areas of policing across the force or organisation.
-Chief Superintendents also play a critical lead role in operational policing for major or critical events or incidents; planning and directing the activities in line with the legal framework and wider policing policies/objectives to uphold the law and ensure public safety and strengthen public confidence.
+Role Title: Superintendent Superintendent Chief Superintendent Rank/Grade: Reporting to: Main purpose of the role: Superintendents lead a large and/or complex area of command within forces and across collaborations, strategic alliances and partnerships, carrying responsibility for all activities in their area.
+They may also carry responsibility for strategic or policy lead for one or more areas of policing across the force or organisation.
+Superintendents also play a critical lead role in operational policing for major or critical events or incidents; planning and directing the activities in line with the legal framework and wider policing policies/objectives to uphold the law and ensure public safety and strengthen public confidence.
 This role carries specific legal powers to enable the maintenance of law and order.
-Chief Superintendents lead the development of culture, climate and working processes across multiple areas of responsibility to ensure adherence to standards, and the promotion of accountability and continuous improvement
+Superintendents contribute to the development of culture, climate and working processes in their area to ensure adherence to standards, and the promotion of accountability and continuous improvement.